OfficeDev/outlook-dev-docs/docs/rest/recurrence-rules.md

 ### Absolute monthly

-The absolute monthly pattern is used when an event should repeat on the same day of the month (e.g. the 15th), based on the number of months between each occurrence.
+The absolute monthly pattern causes an event to repeat on the same day of the month (e.g. the 15th), based on the number of months between each occurrence.

 #### Relevant properties